 WordPress Attacks Happen Regularly

-If you run a WordPress site to promote your business, you probably noticed a number of probes or attacks over the last few months.
+If you run a WordPress site promoting your business, you probably noticed a few attacks over the last few months.
 On one of my WordPress sites, I noticed someone or something regularly probing the XML-RPC function in an attempt to identify my site users and brute force their password using the system.multicall method.
 Globally, these infection attempts spiked in November of 2016, but the bad actors are still probing for sites regularly even as we speak.

 If you have no idea what that means, just know that someone is launching a probe against your website in an attempt to hijack it for their own purposes.